nospaceships/node-net-ping/README.md

  * `TimeExceededError`

 These errors are typically reported by hosts other than the intended target.
-In all cases class exposes a `source` attribute which will specify the host who reported the error (which could be the intended target).
+In all cases each class exposes a `source` attribute which will specify the host who reported the error (which could be the intended target).
 This will also be included in the errors `message` attribute, i.e.: